Ludovisi Battle sarcophagus: Technique and style

-Since the reliefs was often very deep and intricate the sarcophagi were shipped with only a rough carving blocked out to prevent damage.
+Since the reliefs were often very deep and intricate, the sarcophagi were shipped with only a rough carving blocked out to prevent damage.
 The sculptor would either travel with the sarcophagi, or finish the carving in their permanent workshop in Italy.

-The Ludovisi sarcophagus came shortly after a trend where reliefs would be made in the same style of Marcus Aurelius’ column, with very deep cutting.
+The Ludovisi sarcophagus came shortly after a trend where reliefs would be made in the same style of Marcus Aurelius' column, with very deep cutting.
 This was the trend of pictorial reliefs in the 2nd century.
 The scene on the sarcophagus depicts Roman values of heroic struggle and glorification of the hero, as well as themes of good over evil and civilized men over barbarians.
 The inclusion of Barbarians in the relief expresses how Romans viewed themselves as preservers of the civilization, much like the Greeks were.

 The undercutting of the deep relief exhibits virtuosic and very time-consuming drill work, and differs from earlier battle scenes on sarcophagi in which more shallowly carved figures are less convoluted and intertwined.
 Describing it as "the finest of the third-century sarcophagi", art historian Donald Strong says:

 The carving is so deep that the forms are almost completely offset from the background resulting in three or four layers of various figures and forms.
 Overlapping figures fill the image space entirely, allowing no room to depict a background.
 Thus, the sense of space has been eliminated, giving rise to chaos and a sense of weary, open-ended victory.
 The effect of movement in the scene is evident and, unlike many battle sarcophagi which have more tranquil scenes on the side panels, the battle events continue all the way around the sarcophagus.
 The perspective constructed is also notable, although certainly not linear.